 Fees and rates

-Becoming a SoFi member won’t cost you anything, in terms of a monthly or annual fee.
+Becoming a SoFi member won’t cost you anything in terms of a monthly or annual fee.
 There are no account fees to use SoFi Money and no management or commission fees to invest.
 SoFi won’t charge you fees for ACH transfers, though a $25 wire transfer fee does apply.
-If you decide to close your IRA there’s a $20 fee for that.
-And aside from those costs, the individual funds you invest in through your IRA will carry expense ratios, though SoFi primarily uses low-cost funds.
+If you decide to close your IRA, there’s a $20 fee for that.
+Aside from those costs, the individual funds you invest in through your IRA will carry expense ratios, though SoFi primarily uses low-cost funds.

 Saving for retirement with SoFi is flexible in that you can choose which type of IRA to open and whether you’d prefer automated or DIY investing.
 And if you start off with automated investing and decide you’d rather change to DIY or vice versa, you’ll have the option to do that.